Zylann/godot_voxel/doc/source/api/VoxelToolTerrain.md

 ### [void](#)<span id="i_run_blocky_random_tick"></span> **run_blocky_random_tick**( [AABB](https://docs.godotengine.org/en/stable/classes/class_aabb.html) area, [int](https://docs.godotengine.org/en/stable/classes/class_int.html) voxel_count, [Callable](https://docs.godotengine.org/en/stable/classes/class_callable.html) callback, [int](https://docs.godotengine.org/en/stable/classes/class_int.html) batch_count=16 )

-Picks random voxels within the specified area and executes a function on them.
+Picks random voxels within the specified area, and if they are random-tickable, executes a function on them.
 This only works for terrains using [VoxelMesherBlocky](VoxelMesherBlocky.md).
 Only voxels where [Voxel.random_tickable](https://docs.godotengine.org/en/stable/classes/class_voxel.html#class-voxel-property-random-tickable) is `true` will be picked.

 The given callback takes two arguments: voxel position (Vector3i), voxel value (int).

+The purpose of `batch_count` is to optimize the picking process through the internal data structure.
+The algorithm goes as follows: `voxel_count` is divided in batches of length `batch_count`.
+For each batch, a random block intersecting `area` is chosen, and `batch_count` voxels are picked at random inside of it.
+If `voxel_count` is not divisible by `batch_count`, an extra block will be picked to do the remainder.

+`batch` can bias randomness by concentrating picks in specific blocks, but if this function is used every frame over time, that bias should average out.
+If you want no bias at all, set `batch_count` to 1.

-_Generated on Aug 09, 2025_
+_Generated on Nov 02, 2025_